orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 In practice, we can assume that the Steward/Project need to report by default to the CSIRT of the country the Steward has its headquarters.
-If the Steward has no European official representation, we assume the reporting can be done to one of the CSIRTs of big EU countries (like Germany, France, Spain, Italy etc), except is the specific Project has a strong user base in another country.
+If the Steward has no European official representation, we assume the reporting can be done to one of the CSIRTs of big EU countries (like Germany, France, Spain, Italy etc), except if the specific Project has a strong user base in another country.

 Related ORC FAQ entries: [on choice of CSIRT](https://github.com/orcwg/cra-hub/issues/167)